N3b3x/hf-tmc5160-driver/docs/special_features_sensorless_homing.md

 1. **Mechanical Stop**: A reliable physical stop that the motor can hit
 2. **StallGuard2 Configuration**: Properly tuned stall threshold
 3. **Motor Enabled**: Motor must be enabled before homing
+4. **SpreadCycle Mode**: StallGuard2 ONLY works in SpreadCycle mode (`en_pwm_mode = 0`).
+It DOES NOT work in StealthChop mode.

+## Important: StallGuard2 and StealthChop Compatibility

+**StallGuard2 and StealthChop are mutually exclusive.**

+- **StealthChop (`en_pwm_mode = 1`)**: Voltage-controlled mode for silent operation.
+The driver cannot measure back-EMF load accurately, so StallGuard2 values are invalid or zero.
+- **SpreadCycle (`en_pwm_mode = 0`)**: Current-controlled mode for higher torque.
+The driver can measure load, enabling StallGuard2.

+**To perform sensorless homing:**
+1. Disable StealthChop (switch to SpreadCycle)
+2. Perform the homing sequence
+3. Re-enable StealthChop (if desired for normal operation)

+**Note on Mode Switching**: Switching between StealthChop and SpreadCycle can cause a small jerk or "click" sound.
+This is normal.
+Ideally, perform the switch at standstill.

 ## Basic Usage